niplav/site/notes.md

 Humanity seems to have learned *almost nothing*, and I'm being charitable here.
 Plausibly, in total, we have learned the wrong lessons.

-Remember those pandemic prevention and preparedness bills and programs that were announced in the US and the EU in 2021, equipped with billions of dollars and euros to prevent and fight pandemics?
+Remember those pandemic prevention and preparedness bills and programs that were announced in the US and the EU in 2021, equipped with billions of dollars and euros and pounds to prevent and fight pandemics?
 The [EU HERA](https://en.wikipedia.org/wiki/Health_Emergency_Preparedness_and_Response_Authority) and the [US Historic Investment in Pandemic Preparedness](https://bidenwhitehouse.archives.gov/briefing-room/statements-releases/2022/03/28/fact-sheet-the-biden-administrations-historic-investment-in-pandemic-preparedness-and-biodefense-in-the-fy-2023-presidents-budget/)?